-Important Dates for the Finke family
+Early History of the Finke family

 This web page shows only a small excerpt of our Finke research.
 Another 115 words (8 lines of text) covering the years 1445, 1527, 1718, 1766, 1783, 1792, 1820, and 1846 are included under the topic Early Finke History in all our PDF Extended History products and printed products wherever possible.

 Finke Spelling Variations